-Our audit was conducted for the purpose of forming an opinion on the consolidated financial statements as a whole.
-The management's discussion and analysis and the supplementary information listed in the table of contents is presented for purposes if additional analysis and is not a required part of the consolidated financial statements.
+Our audits were conducted for the purpose of forming an opinion on the consolidated financial statements as a whole.
+The management's discussion and analysis and the supplementary information listed in the table of contents are presented for purposes of additional analysis and are not a required part of the consolidated financial statements.
 Such information has not been subjected to the auditing procedures applied in the audit of the consolidated financial statements, and accordingly, we do not express an opinion or provide any assurance on it.